Relationship Advice

 Thanksgiving and Christmas came and went.
 We took care of business with CeeCee, and it was time to find another car.
 Let me tell you, my insurance company was not happy about my Confession Fest.
 But I was.
 Bobby had an idea.
 He suggested that we buy a Crossfire.
 Wait.
 Whuut?
 He knew that the Crossfire convertible was my dream car.
 He had looked around and said it was within our budget.
 I was beside myself with happiness.

 We went to our Bible Study group, and I shared the story.
 Our friend Matt’s eyes widened as he listened.
-He exclaimed, his voice rising with each word, “Wait, you mean to tell me that you were on the phone in your car, ran a red light, totaled an old couple’s car, didn’t get a citation, and ended up with the car of your dreams?”
+He exclaimed, his voice rising with each word, “Wait, you mean to tell me that you were on the phone in your car, ran a red light, totaled an old couple’s car, didn’t get a ticket, and ended up with the car of your dreams?”

-“Yes, that’s exactly it.”
+“Yes, that’s it.”

 Grace is a central theme in the Christmas story, reflecting the undeserved favor and love that God extends to you and me.